Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

-Parameter $\zeta$ is assumed to be constant, which sets the level of total blood flowing into the arterioles.
-The BC follows from the assumption that the flow is laminar in arterioles, which lead the blood through the boundary wall to the microcirculation domain.
-The total level of this flow is scaled by the pressure $p$ and $\lambda = \xi/\overline{\xi}$, which is defined as the ratio between the length density $\xi$ of microvessels per unit volume, i.e., the total number of cross-sections per unit area, and the integral mean
+where parameter $\zeta$ is assumed to be constant, affecting the level of total blood flowing into the arterioles, and ${p}^{\mathcal{(B)}}$ is a distribution enforced on the boundary, determining the contribution of the incoming flow.
+Note that the domain $\Omega$ is flat with zero or close-to-zero curvature, the boundary condition is set on the common boundary $ \partial \Omega \cap \partial \hat{\Omega}$ of $ \Omega$ and $\hat{\Omega}$, and ${\vec{{\bf n}}}$ is the normal unit vector that is defined on the artery wall.
+The pressure drop on the boundary is denoted by $-{\bf g}(\nabla p, {\vec{{\bf n}}})=-\partial p/\partial\vec{{\bf n}}$ which is the inward normal derivative of the blood pressure and characterizes the behavior of the fluid near the boundary.
+The BC follows from the assumption that the flow is laminar in arterioles, which leads the blood through the boundary wall to the microcirculation domain.
+The total level of this flow is scaled by the pressure $p$ and $\lambda = \xi/\overline{\xi}$, which is defined as the ratio between the length density $\xi$ of microvessels \cite{kubikova2018numerical} per unit volume ($m^{-2}$), i.e., the total number of cross-sections per unit area, and the integral mean